wavefrontHQ/docs/pages/doc/proxies_histograms.md

   is a distribution that sends 20 points of the metric `request.latency` with value 30 and 10 points with value 5, that have been aggregated into minute intervals.

   {% include note.html content="Unlike the Wavefront data format, which is `<metricName> <metricValue> <timestamp>`, histogram data format inverts the ordering of components in a data point: `<timestamp> #<points> <metricValue> <metricName>`." %}

+You can also send a histogram distribution using [direct ingestion](direct_ingestion.html#histogram-distribution).
+In that case, you must include `f=histogram` or your data are treated as metrics even if you use histogram format.

 ## Histogram Example